harumuki/thorsten-hans.com/_posts/2018-03-22-limit-resources-for-containers-using-limitranges-in-kubernetes.md

 ```

-The Pod spec above doesn’t provide any resource-requests or -limits.
-It’s perhaps the most simple Pod you can define.
+The Pod spec above doesn't provide any resource-requests or -limits.
+It's perhaps the most simple Pod you can define.

 Deploy the Pod to both namespaces by invoking